mattpap/masters-thesis/sphinx/src/algorithms.rst

 algebraic extensions by computing a primitive element of all extensions involved.
 There are other algorithms, e.g. due to Wang [Wang1976algebraic]_ or Zhi [Zhi1997optimal]_, which can factor with multiple extensions without computing primitive elements.
-Benchmarks are, however, not convincing and it is not clear if those algorithm are really an improvement, comparing to Trager's algorithm (which is on the other hand much simpler in implementation).
+Benchmarks are, however, not convincing and it is not clear if those algorithms are really an improvement, comparing to Trager's algorithm (which is on the other hand much simpler in implementation).

 |groebner| bases